-When beginning a PhD program, you probably already had a broad dissertation topic idea in mind, but very quickly you must narrow your focus and turn it into a manageable research question.
-Identifying a faculty member with similar interests and meeting with them to discuss your ideas and the existing scholarship is key.
-Faculty are an invaluable resource.
-They are experts in their fields, know what research has been conducted already, and understand where future research is trending.
+Identify a faculty member or two who have similar interests and meet with them to discuss your ideas and the existing scholarship.
+Remember, faculty are an invaluable resource — use their expertise wisely!
+They know what research has been conducted already, and understand where future research is trending.

-An important factor to consider when conducting research for a PhD program is whether your research project is manageable.
-Make sure that whatever research you need to conduct is accessible to you and is, in fact, do-able.
-Consider travel and research costs, availability of sources and resources, and time constraints.
-After all, you want to finish the dissertation in this lifetime, right?
+Your criteria for selecting a research topic should include travel and research costs, availability of sources and resources, and time constraints.
+After all, you want to finish your dissertation in this lifetime, right?

 Conducting Your PhD Research

-You’ve started to understand the current literature, determined where to conduct your research, worked out the logistics, examined your topic in classes and with your advisor, narrowed your topic, and now it's time to start digging deep.
+You’ve started to understand the current literature, determined how to conduct your research, examined your topic in classes and with your advisor, and narrowed your topic.
+Now, it's time to start digging deep.

-Don’t be afraid to expand your resources beyond what’s available to you on campus.
+Don’t be afraid to look beyond what’s available to you on campus.
 Write grants, apply for travel funds, and find other ways to venture out and broaden your research.